dfashbaugh/ArduinoTimeScheduler/README.md

 Simply define a function, then give it an interval.
 The function will run every time that number of milliseconds passes.

 Also, this is a basic synchronous library.
 These aren't based on timer interrupts.
-Its just a basic way to basically avoid delays and to cleanly read sensors!
+Its just a basic way to avoid delays and to cleanly do periodic things!
+But don't bet your life on its timing ability.

 ## Usage